Delhi Transco Limited: Unbundling of Delhi Vidyut Board (DVB)

 The power situation in Delhi till a few years ago was yet another example of man's incapacity to handle another form of energy.
 The Delhi Vidyut Board (DVB) was a State Electricity Board set up in 1997 under the Electricity (Supply) Act, 1948, succeeding the Delhi Electricity Supply Undertaking (DESU) which has existed since 1957 as a wing of the Municipal Corporation of Delhi.
 It was an integrated utility with the generation, transmission, and distribution functions serving all of Delhi except the NDMC and MES (Cantonment) areas to which it supplied power in bulk.

 The creation of DVB, replacing DESU, in 1997 proved to be merely a change in the legal status of the organization and was not followed by any real change in its structure, functioning, and work culture.
 Its reputation continued to deteriorate and its poor commercial performance, the best-known thing about DVB perhaps being its high Transmission and Distribution (T&D) losses made it a drain on the public exchequer.
 Further, failure in raising the resources necessary for the improvement of its services made matters critical.
 There were unprecedented, widespread expressions of public discontent during the difficult summer of 1998.

 In December 1998 when the Government came to power in Delhi, the power situation was grim.
 With T & D losses as high as 50% regular power cut for 10 to 15 hours and Delhi Vidyut Board accumulating liabilities of over Rs.
 23,000 crores, Delhi Government had to come up with a fast and viable alternative.
-An alternative that would not only meet people's aspirations in terms of its end result but also be interesting enough for investors.
-And thus began a step by step process of a never-before fundamental power reform.